bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 application: `lib/payment_gateway.rb` defines `PaymentGateway`, and no `require` call is needed to use it.

 The `lib` directory may have subdirectories that should not be managed by the autoloaders.
-You can pass their name relative to `lib` in the required `ignore` keyword argument, as shown above `ignore: %w(assets tasks)`.
+You can pass their name relative to `lib` in the required `ignore` keyword argument, as shown above: `ignore: %w(assets tasks)`.

-The reason it makes sense to ignore those directories is because the autoloaders expect every `.rb` file they manage to define a constant matching its name.
-Rake tasks in `lib/tasks` define no constants at all, and they are meant to run once when invoked, not to be loaded on boot.
-And `lib/assets` typically holds no Ruby at all.
+Zeitwerk ignores files that do not have a `.rb` extension, so a `.rake`, `.js`, or `.css` file is never autoloaded, reloaded, or eager loaded even if it sits in an autoload path.
+But the loaders still have to scan the project tree to find the `.rb` files they do manage.
+Telling them a subdirectory holds no Ruby lets them skip it and that is the reason for an explicit `ignore` list.

+Since `lib/assets` typically holds no Ruby files and `lib/tasks` holds Rake tasks with `.rake` extension, they are on the ignore list.

 The `ignore` list should have all `lib` subdirectories that do not contain files with `.rb` extension, or that should not be reloaded or eager loaded.
 A complete ignore list may look like this:

 ```ruby
 config.autoload_lib(ignore: %w(assets tasks templates generators middleware))